Patrick Cronin (hurler): University of Limerick

 On 26 February 2011, Cronin lined out at centre-forward when the University of Limerick faced the Limerick Institute of Technology in the Fitzgibbon Cup final.
 Cronin scored four points and collected a winners' medal following the 1-17 to 2-11 victory.

 Bishopstown

 Minor and under-21

 Cronin joined the Bishopstown club at a young age and played in all grades at juvenile and underage levels.
 On 1 November 2003, he was at left wing-forward when Bishopstown faced Newtownshandrum in the Premier County Minor Championship final.
 Cronin scored 1-02 from play in the 5-15 to 2-09 victory.

-On 25 October 2004, Cronin lined out in a second successive Premier County Minor Championship final.
+On 25 October 2004, Bronin lined out in a second successive Premier County Minor Championship final.
 He scored four points overall, including two frees, and claimed a second successive winners' medal following a 3-10 to 1-09 defeat of St. Martin's in Kilworth.

-After an unsuccessful third year in the minor grade, Cronin subsequently progressed onto the Bishopstown under-21 team.
+After an unsuccessful third year in the minor grade, Bronin subsequently progressed onto the Bishopstown under-21 team.
 On 28 October 2006, he top scored with six when Bishopstown defeated Newtownshandrum by 1-09 to 1-08 to claim the Premier Under-21 A Championship.